 The ferry line makes nearly every private enterprise on the island possible.
 It provides access for residents to goods and opportunities that are available only on the mainland.
 Similarly, nearly 90% of the Island's workers come from the mainland, according to a 2021 Town survey of the Island's 29 largest employers.
 Eliminating or significantly reducing ferry service would wipe out jobs for individuals and wipe out the dominant source of workers for employers.
-Without

-- 3. The Winter

-Transportation

-Committee

-which is a

-partnership of

-the Town, ferry

-line, and Bayfield

-school district should develop

-short- and longterm plans to

-ensure expertise

-is in place for

-ongoing wind

-sled operations.
+- workers, residents, and businesses.

+- 3. The Winter Transportation Committee - which is a partnership of the Town, ferry line, and Bayfield school district should develop short- and long-term plans to ensure expertise is in place for ongoing wind sled operations.

 - 4. The Town's

 Public Works

 Department

-should exercise
+should ensure

-the Town's

-authority over

-the ice road

-and similarly
+that long-

-ensure that longterm expertise
+term expertise

-is in place to
+is in place

+to manage

-manage ice road
+ice road

+maintenance

-maintenance and
+and

 infrastructure.